EASTER

 .
 They are suitable

-for both dry and oily skin types
+for dry as well as oily skin types

 .